asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ## What about Mobbing?

 You may have heard of [mob programming](https://en.wikipedia.org/wiki/Mob_programming) and wonder how it compares to pair programming.
 Mob programming is built on a lot of the principles of XP and pair programming.
 It is another fantastic collaborative practice for teams.
-Many of the benefits I describe in this article  will be achieved with Mob Programming as well.
+The benefits I describe in this article  will be achieved with Mob Programming as well.

 I have heard of some teams using Mob Programming as a step towards Pair Programming and eventually settling on using both practices.

 ## Conclusion

 I have been lucky to witness every one of these benefits first hand on several teams I've worked on and coached.
-But I am certainly not the first to notice them.
+But I am certainly not the first to recognize them.
 I highly recommend these three books that discuss pair programming (among other valuable team practices).
 They are Rich Sheridan's _Joy, Inc._, James Shore's _The Art of Agile Development_, and David Bernstein's _Beyond Legacy Code_.

 [^1]: [James Shore](http://www.jamesshore.com) discusses the resulting increase of time in flow for developers who pair in [this](http://www.jamesshore.com/Agile-Book/pair_programming.html) chapter of his book.